ImRuchiShah/SprocketCentral-Data-Analysis/README.md

 The aim is to analyze and recommend 1000 customers that Sproket Central should target.

 #### Dataset:
-The client provided KPMG with 3 datasets:
+The client provided with 3 datasets:

 - Customer Demographic
 - Customer Addresses